bdeckard92/dupUT/02-Lesson-Plans/03-JavaScript/README.md

 ## Heads-Up

 Next week, you will cover Web APIs in the browser that you can access through JavaScript.
+You will also cover traversing the DOM and creating elements dynamically.

 ## Resources